Jenni Ogden: Career

-Ogden has a PhD from the University of Auckland completed in 1983, titled Out of mind, out of sight: unilateral spatial disorders in brain-damaged patients.
+Ogden has a PhD from the University of Auckland completed in 1983, titled Out of mind, out of sight: unilateral spatial disorders in brain-damaged patients, supervised by Michael Corballis.

 Ogden had a one-year fellowship at the Massachusetts Institute of Technology, where she became one of a small number of neuroscientists granted access to famous amnesiac Henry Molaison.
 Molaison had lost all memory during an operation to control epileptic seizures.
 Ogden ran the postgraduate clinical psychology programme at the University of Auckland, where she was an Associate Professor in the Department of Psychology.
 Later she retired to Great Barrier Island to write.

 Ogden wrote a textbook about brain disorders, Fractured Minds: A Case-Study Approach to Clinical Neuropsychology, which is used in undergraduate and postgraduate teaching and is in second edition.
 She also wrote a neuropsychology book aimed at the general reader, Trouble in Mind, about 14 patients, including Molaison.
 Her book included the only known photo of Molaison, which was taken against MIT guidelines.